elsanussi-s-mneina/keyboard-layout-translation/README.md

 ### How do I run this?
 What commands do I use?
 `python3 workshop.py`

+### How to run this without editing Python files
+Put a keymaps in a file titled "qwertyKeyMapsInput.txt" then run:

+`python3 workshopForMultipleKeymaps.py`

 ### What command do I use to I run the unit tests?
 `python3 -m unittest`